Let’s get started on this Tripp VR Review.

 They are also doing a very interesting study on using the VR headset before surgery to help people remain calm and less stressed.
 Very neat stuff.
 You can read more about these medical studies here.

-Recently Tripp updated and added in Oculus achievements.
-Just a nice little extra to add in some gamification to your Meditation journey, and shows that they are continuing to invest and work on the product.
+Recently Tripp updated and added Oculus achievements.
+Just a nice little extra to add some gamification to your Meditation journey, and shows that they are continuing to invest and work on the product.

 Does Tripp cause motion sickness?